LWSG/MA270-5-TermProject/README.md

 # MA270-5-TermProject

-My solution for Arith Cui 's term project
+My solution to Arith Cui 's term project

 The [task](LAProject.pdf) of the term project.